pwmcintyre/sdlc/slides.md

 ### Working with Ambiguity

-- Requirements are rarely crystal clear {.fragment}
+- Requirements are rarely crystal clear
-- Ask questions early and often {.fragment}
+- Ask questions early and often
-- Build MVPs to validate assumptions {.fragment}
+- Build MVPs to validate assumptions
-- User feedback will change everything anyway {.fragment}
+- User feedback will change everything anyway

 Note: Get comfortable with uncertainty.
 Your job is to clarify requirements, not just implement them blindly.